 After all of your hard work throughout the term, you should have your results and conclusions wrapped up and a final draft of the Tech Paper complete.
 We suggest writing the body of your Tech Paper first before going back to write your Abstract.
-We also recommend that you work with your Lead and Science Advisor around Week 9 to review a rough draft of your Tech Paper to ensure that you are making conclusions that are backed by your results and that you are analyzing the feasibility of using remote sensing techniques for the environmental application or decision that your partner is faced with.
+We also recommend that you work with your Lead and Science Advisor no later than Week 9 to review a rough draft of your Tech Paper to ensure that your methods are correct, you are making conclusions that are backed by your results, and that you are analyzing the feasibility of using remote sensing techniques for the environmental application or decision that your partner is faced with.
 For the Final Draft submission, we are looking for perfect formatting following the template.
 For the glossary, make sure this section is not solely acronyms.
 Go back through what you have written and put a definition for every word that is technical jargon, field specific, or an acronym.
 When in doubt, put it in the glossary.
 For the References and Appendices sections, make sure you are starting them on a new page using a page break.
+Don't forget to make sure every reference has a corresponding in text citation and vice versa!